mohd-afeef-badri/psd/docs/linear-elasticity/tutorial-1.md

 <pre><code>PSD_PreProcess -problem linear_elasticity -dimension 2 \
 -bodyforceconditions 1 -dirichletconditions 1 -postprocess u</code></pre>

-*What do the arguments mean ?*
+**What do the arguments mean?**

-- `-problem linear_elasticity` means that we are solving a linear elasticity problem;
+- `-problem linear_elasticity` → solving linear elasticity
-- `-dimension 2` means it is a 2D simulation;
+- `-dimension 2` → 2D simulation
-- `-bodyforceconditions 1` with applied body force (body weight) acting on the domain;
+- `-bodyforceconditions 1` → apply a body force on the domain
-- `-dirichletconditions 1` says we have one Dirichlet border (clamped end);
+- `-dirichletconditions 2` → two Dirichlet borders
-- `-postprocess u` means we would like to have ParaView post processing files.
+- `-postprocess u` → enable ParaView output

 After the `PSD_PreProcess` runs successfully you should see many `.edp` files in your current folder.
 You will now have to follow an edit cycle, where you will provide PSD with some other additional information about your simulation that you wish to perform, in this case 2D linear elasticity bending under its own body weight.